jackfranklin/jackfranklindotcodotuk/src/site/blog/2020-01-15-letting-tools-make-choices.md

 I would never have written a post like this a few years ago.
-One of my main decisions when deciding what tools to use was how much control I had over the entire surface area of the tool and just how much I could customise it to my every desire.
+One of my main decisions when deciding what tools to use was how much control I had over the entire surface area of the tool and how much I could customise it to my every need.

-My logic at the time was that if I could configure my environment and tools to _precisely_ what I wanted, I would create this zen like application that was set up to enable me to be the most productive I could be.
+My logic at the time was that if I could configure my environment and tools to _precisely_ what I wanted, I would create this zen-like application that was set up to enable me to be the most productive I could be.

 ### Time spent configuring